onewinter/AAU-GAM605-Final-Project/README.md

 # Zap City

 **Move with WASD or Arrow Keys.
-Fire with Spacebar.**
+Fire with Left Mouse Button.**

-Assignment was to create a topdown level in the style of the original Zelda.
-Level features a health system and HUD to display it, basic combat & enemy patrol systems, and a key that must be obtained to unlock the end goal.
-Created before I knew about Unity tilemaps, so each tile is a separate GameObject -- 0/10 method, do not recommend.
+Assignment was to create a single level to showcase a Unique Gameplay Mechanic.
+The player's chain/ball lightning attack uses OverlapCircles to tag enemies within range and loop through with a coroutine to simulate the delay between lightning chains.
+Unity Events allow the lightning rods to talk to various other elements when they are charged or discharged.
+Took 4 tilemaps but much easier than individual game objects.

 *GAM 605, MA in Game Development at the [Academy of Art University](http://art.edu).
 Pixel art by [Kenney.nl](http://Kenney.nl).
 Sounds from [Pixabay.com](http://Pixabay.com).
 Music from [fesliyanstudios.com](http://fesliyanstudios.com).*